HyperSprite/img-ransformer-ts/readme.md

 ## Mock up
 ![Img Transformer Mock Up](https://raw.githubusercontent.com/HyperSprite/img-transformer-ts/master/public/assets/img-transformer-mockup.png)

 > I normally use Atom with the Nuclide plugin (facebook dev environment).
-People keep telling me how great VS Code is and this seemed like a great opportunity to try it with the TypeScript, which appears to have an entire *alternate universe* ecosystem to the ES2015+ JavaScript one.
+People keep telling me how great VS Code is and this seemed like a great opportunity to try it with TypeScript, which appears to have an entire *alternate universe* ecosystem to the ES2015+ JavaScript one.

 ## Working: